rng-guy/NFSMWBartender/README.txt

 Some PARAMETER GROUPS (indicated by "[...]") in Bartender's configuration files allow you (see their comments) to provide a "default" value.
 Bartender parses these groups in three steps:
- 1) • Bartender sets this "default" to the game's vanilla value(s) if you omit it,
+ 1) • Bartender sets the "default" to the game's vanilla value(s) if you omitted it,
- 2) • Bartender sets all free-roam Heat levels (format: "heatXY") you omit to this "default", and
+ 2) • Bartender sets all free-roam Heat levels (format: "heatXY") you omitted to the "default", and
- 3) • Bartender sets all race Heat levels (format: "raceXY") you omit to their free-roam values.
+ 3) • Bartender sets all race Heat levels (format: "raceXY") you omitted to their free-roam values.

 Bartender treats all INVALID VALUES you provide in its configuration files as omitted instead.
 A value is invalid if, for example, you provide a decimal where Bartender expects a whole number.